CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab11.md

 ### Task 3: Configure the application settings

+In this task, you’ll set up a Python virtual environment, install dependencies, and update the `.env` file with your **project endpoint** and **gpt-4.1** deployment name.
+By the end, your app will be correctly wired to call your Azure AI Foundry project.

 1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:

     ```